Battle of Siffin: Call to arbitration

-By the next morning, the balance had moved in favor of Ali, as also suggested by al-Tabari and al-Baladhuri.
+By the next morning, the balance had begun to move in favor of Ali and the Iraqis, as also suggested by al-Tabari and al-Baladhuri.
 Before noon, however, some of the Syrians raised pages of the Quran on their lances, shouting, "Let the Book of God be the judge between us."
 The fighting thus stopped at once.
 Bahramian lists two precedents for this: before the Battle of the Camel, a representative of Ali, carrying a copy of the Quran, had summoned the rebels to the book.
 The war broke out when that man was killed by the rebels.
 Then during the Battle of the Camel, Ka'b ibn Sur al-Azdi, the judge (qadi) of Basra, who counted among the rebels, walked to the battlefield with a copy of the Quran and pleaded for the fighting to stop.
 By this point at Siffin, Ali is estimated to have lost 25,000 men, while Mu'awiya might have lost 45,000 men.
 It was consistently Mu'awiya's position that battle was the only option acceptable to the Syrians.
 The Syrians' call for arbitration thus indicates that Mu'awiya had sensed the potential of defeat, argue Madelung and McHugo.
 This tends to be the view of many other modern authors, some of whom add that Mu'awiya was advised to do so by Amr ibn al-As, citing al-Tabari and al-Baladhuri, among others.